TomFrisenda/SQL/README.md

-# SQL !all data (including DB,tables , triples etc.) is dummy data, for a made up company in a made up scenario!
+# SQL !all data (including DB,tables , tuples  etc.) is dummy data, for a made up company in a made up scenario!
 # Some basic SQl queries